Energy Correlators of Spinning Sources: Structure of the -point energy correlator

 \subsection{The spinning two-point energy correlator}

-While the kinematical dependence of the one point correlator is entirely captured by the Euler angles, the two-point correlator has a non-trivial dependence on the internal angle $z$ which is defined as \be z=\frac{1-\vec{n}_1\cdot\vec{n}_2}{2}~. \ee The hadronic tensor of Eq.~\ref{eq:tensordecompositionNpoint} for the two-point energy correlator of a vector current can be written in terms of the two detector positions, $\vec{n}_1$ and $\vec{n}_2$.
+While the kinematical dependence of the one-point correlator is entirely captured by the Euler angles, the two-point correlator has a non-trivial dependence on the internal angle $z$ which is defined as \be z=\frac{1-\vec{n}_1\cdot\vec{n}_2}{2}~. \ee The hadronic tensor of Eq.~\ref{eq:tensordecompositionNpoint} for the two-point energy correlator of a vector current can be written in terms of the two detector positions, $\vec{n}_1$ and $\vec{n}_2$.
 The most general tensor structure is given by \be \ee The singlet coefficient $H^{\mathbb{1}}_{\cale\cale}(z)$ is the quantity most commonly computed in the literature, as it is the only contribution that survives upon integrating over the Euler angles in a polarized scattering.
 The remaining two terms in Eq.~\ref{eq:tensordec2point} are traceless symmetric tensors and their coefficients $H^c_{\cale\cale}(z)$ and $H^b_{\cale\cale}(z)$ define the spinning energy correlators and can only be accessed through measurements differential on the Euler angles.
 The superscripts ${}^c$ and ${}^b$ in the spinning correlators stand for \textit{collinear} and \textit{back-to-back}, and denote the structures that survive in the $\vec{n}_1=\vec{n}_2$ and $\vec{n}_1=-\vec{n}_2$ limits, respectively.
 As will be shown below, with an appropriate choice of frame the tensor structures become independent of the relative angle $z$.
 The only two independent symmetric traceless tensor structures which are also symmetric under $n_1\leftrightarrow n_2$ are those appearing in Eq.~\ref{eq:tensordec2point}.
-The combination $n_1^an_1^b+n_2^an_2^b$ can be written in terms of those in Eq.~\ref{eq:tensordec2point}, and including it amounts to a redefinition of $H^c_{\cale\cale}(z)$ and $H^b_{\cale\cale}(z)$.
-The same holds true for the structure $\epsilon^{acd}n_1^cn_2^d\epsilon^{bef}n_1^en_2^f$, which can be written in terms of the two tensors in Eq.~\ref{eq:tensordec2point} and the identity.
-In the case of energy correlations, only parity invariant terms should appear, which sets to zero the coefficient of the parity odd structure $\epsilon^{acd}n_1^cn_2^d(n_1^b-n_2^b)+(n_1^a-n_2^a)\epsilon^{bef}n_1^en_2^f$.
-This term would be instead relevant for the two-point correlator of other charges, similar to the case of one-point correlator of conserved charges of a chiral current, as shown in \cite{Riembau:2024tom} and as we will discuss in Section~\ref{sec:spinning:beyondenergy} in the context of energy-charge correlators.
+For instance, the combination $n_1^an_1^b+n_2^an_2^b$ can be written in terms of those in Eq.~\ref{eq:tensordec2point}, and including it amounts to a redefinition of $H^c_{\cale\cale}(z)$ and $H^b_{\cale\cale}(z)$.
+While the structure of the energy-energy correlator is determined by Eq.~\ref{eq:tensordec2point}, the two-point correlator of other quantities may present a more general structure.
+For instance, they can present parity-odd terms similar to the case of one-point correlator of conserved charges of a chiral current, as shown in \cite{Riembau:2024tom} and as we will discuss in Section~\ref{sec:spinning:beyondenergy} in the context of energy-charge correlators.